2023.10.10

 1. What is Moodle?

-Moodle (Modular Object-Oriented Dynamic Learning Environment) is an open-source learning management system (LMS).
-Educational institutions and companies can use Moodle to create their own online learning environments and manage and deliver courses and training.
-Additionally, Moodle provides features that help educators create course content, communicate with learners, and provide assessment and feedback.
+Moodle (Modular Object-Oriented Dynamic Learning Environment) is an open-source Learning Management System (LMS).
+Educational institutions and businesses can use Moodle to create their own online learning environments and manage and deliver courses and training.
+Additionally, Moodle provides features that help educators create course content, communicate with learners, and conduct assessments and feedback.

 Moodle includes many features to support educational activities.
-These include scheduling for courses, forums, quizzes, and assignment submissions.
-Students can access materials and learn through online tests and group discussions.
+These include scheduling courses, forums, quizzes, and assignment submissions.
+Participants can access materials and learn through online tests and group discussions.

-Moodle adopts a module-based design, allowing for the addition of extra features and extension modules (plugins) to enhance its functionality.
+Moodle adopts a modular design, allowing for the addition of extra features and extension modules (plugins) to enhance its functionality.
 There are both standard Moodle plugins and third-party plugins available.
-Users can also create and add their own plugins.
-Adequate attention is paid to security, providing data protection and privacy features.
+You can also create and add your own.
+Security is given careful attention, providing data protection and privacy features.

-In addition, Moodle is working to support different user groups, such as multilingual support and improved accessibility.
-The Moodle community is widespread and active, with educators and developers from around the world providing information sharing and support.
-Overall, Moodle is an open-source learning management system with flexibility, customization, and security.
-It is a powerful tool for supporting modern education.
+Furthermore, Moodle is working to accommodate different user groups by enhancing multilingual support and accessibility.
+The Moodle community is extensive and active, with educators and developers from around the world sharing information and providing support.
+Overall, Moodle is an open-source learning management system equipped with flexibility, customizability, and security.
+It has become a powerful tool to support modern education.

-For more information, please also check out our blog below.
+For more details, please refer to the blog below.

-2. Pros and Cons of Open Source LMS
+2. Advantages and Disadvantages of Open Source LMS

-Open Source Software is software that allows anyone to view, use, modify, and teach others without any special permissions.
-The people who create this software aim to collaborate and come up with new ideas and evolve together by allowing everyone to view and improve the source code.
-Since the inner workings of the software are visible, it becomes easier to understand how it works and to identify problems and areas for improvement.
+Open source software is software that allows anyone to view, use, modify, and share the source code (the underlying code of the program) without special permissions.
+The people who create this software aim to foster collaboration by allowing everyone to see and improve the source code, generating and evolving new ideas together.
+Since the inner workings of the software are visible, it becomes easier to understand how it operates, and problems or areas for improvement can be identified more quickly.

 SaaS-based LMS

-"SaaS" is an abbreviation for "Software as a Service", which means "software as a service".
-It is a service that allows you to use software on the cloud through the internet.
-SaaS-based LMS allows you to use an LMS built on the cloud by a vendor, making it easy and quick to start using.
-However, there may be limitations on the functionality of the LMS.
-The degree of customization is low, so you cannot use more features than what the vendor provides.
-Also, user information and course materials registered by users are all stored on the vendor's managed cloud server.
-Avoiding security risks such as unauthorized access and information leakage is left to the vendor.
+"SaaS" stands for "Software as a Service," which means "software as a service."
+It is a service that allows you to use software hosted in the cloud via the internet.
+SaaS-based LMS allows you to utilize an LMS built by the vendor in the cloud, making it easy, quick, and simple to get started with minimal effort.
+On the other hand, the functionality of the LMS may be limited.
+The degree of customization is low, so you cannot use features beyond what the vendor provides.
+Additionally, all user information and educational material data registered by users are stored on the vendor-managed cloud server.
+Avoiding security risks such as unauthorized access and information leakage is the responsibility of the vendor.

 ●Benefits

-Open source LMS does not require a license fee.
-It can be used for free.
-On the other hand, SaaS type LMS requires a license fee.
-If the license fee is 100 yen per person per month, the cost for 1,000 people for one year will be 1.2 million yen.
-For Moodle, you can get the latest Moodle application for free from "Downloads" on https://moodle.org/.
-Installation instructions are available.
-Just because it is free does not mean that it is inferior in quality compared to platforms other than open source.
-It has all the necessary functions.
-There is no limit on the number of users, so it can be used by 100 people or 100,000 people.
+Open-source LMS generally does not incur any licensing fees and can be used for free.
+On the other hand, SaaS LMS requires a licensing fee.
+If the licensing fee is 100 yen per person per month, the cost for 1,000 people over one year would amount to 1.2 million yen.
+In the case of Moodle, the latest Moodle application can be downloaded for free from https://moodle.org/ under "Downloads."
+Documentation is available for installation instructions.
+Just because it is free does not mean it is of lower quality compared to non-open-source platforms.
+It is equipped with all the necessary features.
+There are no restrictions on the number of users, so it can be used by 100 people or 100,000 people.

 There is a large and active community of developers and contributors.
-They continuously work on improving and enhancing the software.
-In the "Beginner's Question Forum", you can ask questions and receive answers if you are unsure about something while using the software.
-In the "Site Security Forum", there is an exchange of information on how to safely operate a Moodle site.
-Anyone can collaborate to contribute to the development of Moodle.
-Typically, SaaS-based LMS do not have such a large community.
+They are continuously working on improving and enhancing the software.
+In the "Beginner's Question Forum," you can ask questions about things you don't understand while using it, and you will receive answers.
+Additionally, in the "Site Security Forum," information is exchanged on how to operate Moodle sites securely.
+Anyone can collaborate for the development of Moodle.
+Typically, SaaS-based LMSs do not have such large communities.

 Security

-Developers monitor the source code and detect bugs, and through established processes, quickly fix them to reduce vulnerabilities.
-If there are any security concerns, security alerts will be posted online and email alerts will be sent to registered users.
-Information is shared immediately.
+Regarding security, developers continuously monitor the source code, detect bugs, and quickly fix them through established processes to reduce vulnerabilities.
+If any security concerns arise, security alerts are posted online, and registered users receive email alerts.
+Information is shared promptly.
 The response is on par with SaaS-based LMS.

-When using a SaaS-type LMS, it can be difficult to meet requests such as "I want it to be like this for our educational system" or "It would be great if it had this function".
-However, with an open-source LMS, the source code is publicly available, allowing you to develop and incorporate the functions you want.
-In addition, over 1,900 plugins, known as extensions, are provided free of charge from Moodle.org.
-By utilizing these, you can create an e-learning environment that fits your unique educational system.
+When using a SaaS-based LMS, it can be difficult to meet requests such as wanting certain features or adjustments to fit our educational system.
+However, with an open-source LMS, the source code is publicly available, allowing you to develop and integrate the desired features yourself.
+Additionally, over 1,900 plugins, known as extension modules, are provided for free from Moodle.org.
+By utilizing these, you can create an e-learning environment tailored to your unique educational system.

 Can be built in a unique environment

-There are cases where you want to handle highly confidential e-learning materials and create your own LMS environment to manage all data by yourself.
-When you want to use materials such as trade secrets for employee education, an open source type LMS is ideal.
-It is also possible to build an LMS in an on-premise environment within the company and not connect it to the internet.
-With a SaaS type LMS, it is not possible to provide such an environment.
+Since we handle highly confidential e-learning materials, there are cases where we want to create our own LMS environment and manage all the data ourselves.
+When we want to use materials that are confidential for employee training, an open-source LMS is ideal.
+It is also possible to build an LMS in an on-premises environment within the company and not connect it to the internet.
+In the case of a SaaS LMS, it is not possible to provide such an environment.

 ●Disadvantages

-Open source LMS can be built on either on-premise or cloud.
-However, you will need to prepare your own server.
-You will need to install the server OS, web server, and DB server, and then install Moodle downloaded there and make necessary settings.
-The steps are carefully explained in Moodle Documentation, but technical knowledge of servers is required.
-In the case of SaaS type LMS, it is provided in a state where the vendor can use it, so you can use it immediately without such technical knowledge.
+Open-source LMS can be built on either on-premises or cloud.
+However, you need to prepare your own server.
+You will need to install the server OS, as well as the web server and DB server, and then install Moodle that you downloaded and perform the necessary configurations.
+The steps are carefully explained in the Moodle Documentation, but technical knowledge of servers is required.
+In the case of SaaS LMS, the vendor provides it in a usable state, so you can use it immediately without such technical knowledge.

 Support System Required

-In the case of open source LMS, it is not possible to receive support from the developer.
-New versions are released regularly, but version upgrades must be done by the user.
-In addition, when upgrading versions, updates to the server OS and middleware may also be required.
-It is also necessary to regularly check for vulnerabilities and address them.
-To operate an open source LMS, a support system is necessary to handle these tasks.
-With SaaS LMS, all of these tasks are taken care of by the vendor, so users can use it without any worries.
+In the case of open-source LMS, support from the developer is usually not available.
+New versions are released regularly, but upgrades must be performed by the users themselves.
+Additionally, during upgrades, updates to the corresponding server OS and middleware may also be required.
+It is also necessary to regularly check for and address vulnerabilities.
+A support system is needed to handle these aspects for the operation of an open-source LMS.
+In the case of SaaS LMS, all these tasks are handled by the vendor, allowing users to utilize the service without concern.

 There is no comprehensive manual

-In SaaS-type LMS, a "manual" with usage instructions is generally provided.
-However, in the case of open source LMS, it is better to assume that there is no comprehensive "manual" available.
-However, necessary information for operation can be found on the website, and it is possible to search for answers to specific operation questions in the community.
+In the case of SaaS-type LMS, a "manual" that includes usage instructions is generally provided.
+However, for open-source LMS, it is often better to think that there is no comprehensive "manual" available.
+That said, the necessary information for operation is available on the website, so you can refer to it, and there may be answers to specific operational questions in the community, so it is worth searching for them.

-3. How to Fill the Gaps in Moodle as an Open Source LMS
+3. How to Address the Disadvantages of Moodle as an Open Source LMS

-Although there are some disadvantages to Moodle, an open-source LMS, we will introduce ways to overcome those disadvantages specifically for Moodle.
+While there are some disadvantages to Moodle, which is an open-source LMS, this will introduce ways to address those disadvantages specifically for Moodle.

-The introduction and maintenance of open source LMS requires technical and human resources.
-You can use services provided by private companies to support these aspects.
-Human Science Co., Ltd. offers the following services for Moodle.
+The implementation and maintenance of open-source LMS require technical and human resources.
+You can utilize services from private companies that support these aspects.
+Human Science Co., Ltd. offers the following services related to Moodle.

-・Build Moodle on the on-premise environment prepared by the customer
+・Building Moodle in an on-premises environment prepared by the customer.

-・Build Moodle on the cloud environment contracted by the customer
+・Building Moodle in a cloud environment contracted by the customer.

-・Build Moodle on the cloud environment prepared by Human Science
+・Building Moodle in a cloud environment provided by Human Science.

-In addition, we also provide customization and development of plugins.
+In addition, we also develop and apply customizations and plugins.

-We will build the specified version of Moodle, make settings according to your usage, and provide you with an administrator account so you can start using it immediately.
+We will build the specified version of Moodle, configure it according to your needs, and provide you with an administrator account, so you can start using it immediately.

-In addition, we offer the following services for maintenance and operation:
+We also provide the following services for maintenance and operation.

 ・Regular maintenance